Family Trust Update – Exclude a Beneficiary

 You control the trust and no longer want a certain beneficiary to ever get any income or capital out of your Family Trust.
 You are excluding this person.
 This Deed of Exclusion is for that purpose.

-Fettering the Trustee’s Discretionary Power to exclude a Beneficiary in your Family Trust
+Fettering the Trustee’s Discretionary Power to exclude a Beneficiary in your Family Trustremove a beneficiary from a family trust

-The trustee of a family trust, working under the direction of the appointment, can distribute the funds to any of the beneficiaries.
+The trustee of a family trust, acting under the terms of the appointment, can distribute the funds to any beneficiary.
 However, this Deed of Variation ‘fetters’ that discretion.
 It is no longer possible to distribute to the Excluded Beneficiary.

 To increase the likelihood of this Deed of Variation applying, we also seek to amend the Family Trust Deed (in the same Deed of Variation) in three additional ways.
 We require you to confirm: